-Over the past several decades, the geologic column has been criticized by many creationists for its supposed ties to the evolutionary worldview.
-And while the geologic column does utilize biostratigraphy, which uses long-age and evolutionary assumptions, other creationists have argued that it is still a useful geologic tool.
-Timothy Clarey and Davis Werner of the Institute for Creation Research have examined the geologic column on a more global scale to test its validity.
+Over the past several decades, many creationists have criticized the geologic column for its supposed ties to the evolutionary worldview.
+It is true that the geologic column utilizes biostratigraphy, which uses long-age and evolutionary assumptions.
+Other creationists have argued, however, that it is still a useful geologic tool.
+Timothy Clarey and Davis Werner of the Institute for Creation Research set out to test its validity.
+They examined the geologic column on a more global scale.
 They write that “the general pattern of the fossils within the geologic column remains a mainstay of secular geologic education and practice . . .
-And many creation geologists do support the notion of the geologic column, recognizing that many fossils do not reflect evolutionary patterns or time periods, but are indicative of the order of burial during a one-year, global Flood.”
-In other words, this paper asks can the geologic column be explained by Noah’s Flood?
+And many creation geologists do support the notion of the geologic column, recognizing that many fossils do not reflect evolutionary patterns or time periods, but are indicative of the order of burial during a one-year, global Flood.”1 In other words, this paper asks can the geologic column be explained by Noah’s Flood?

 Their discussion is technical and goes into much depth explaining the data and figures in their paper.
-To see their 3D models and descriptions, scroll down to the end of this article for the link to the full paper.
+To see their 3D models and descriptions, check out their full paper.

 From their models, they come to several interesting conclusions.
 It is important to note their conclusion regarding Flood boundaries.
-Though they mention that this was not the intent of their research, they noted that their models would seem to indicate a much later Flood/post-Flood boundary.
+Though they mention that this was not the intent of their research, they noted their models seem to indicate a much later Flood/post-Flood boundary.
 This is one of the more debated topics in creationism.
 In certain areas of the world, the waters of the Flood perhaps would not have fully receded until the Late Miocene or even later!

-This is a good example of how data should be thoroughly examined and rigorously tested to give us a better understanding of Flood processes.
+Clarey and Werner have given us a good example of how data should be thoroughly examined and rigorously tested.
+It is then that data can give us a better understanding of Flood processes.
 Apparent conflicts in scientific models help to drive discovery!